nealgoyal/hammershell/README.md

 - Issues with shell scripts running accordingly to each test.
 - Cannot account for quotations within the commands
 - Will run with a connector at the end of the program
+- Cannot account for precedence according to parentheses